jonnonz1/nz-statute-book/acts/public/2015/harmful-digital-communications-act-2015.md

 ### 4 Interpretation
 In this Act, unless the context otherwise requires,—
   - **applicant** means anyone who makes an application under section 11
-  - **application** means an application to a District Court under section 15
+  - **application** means an application to the District Court under section 15
   - **Approved Agency** or means a person, organisation, department, or entity appointed as an Approved Agency under section 7
   - **chief executive** means the chief executive of the department that is for the time being responsible for the administration of this Act
   - **defendant** , in relation to an application made to, or an order made by, a court under this Act, means a person against whom an order is sought or made